FREE Offer to Increase Your Kid's FUN_FACTOR

 From t-ball on, put them baseball hitting on the left side of the plate.
 Make this the norm.
 Switch the hands on the bat accordingly and keep them there.
 Before you know it that will be normal for the kids.

-I remember how frustrated I was years ago when my youngest son was tee-ball age.
+I remember how frustrated I was years ago when my youngest son was a tee-ball player.
 He would go up to the plate for his turn at baseball hitting and set up in the lefty batters box.

 The coach would literally guide him over to the right-handed batters box.
 I’m like, “What are you doing?
 Leave him alone!”